This advice applies to Scotland. Change country

 If you have any money to pay off debts, you will need to work out the best way of doing this.
 You have several options, including:

 - dealing with creditors yourself.
-For more about this, see How to deal with creditors of non-priority debts
+For more about this, see Work out what you can afford to pay

 - asking a Debt Management Company to deal with your creditors